NUbots/NUbots/module/skill/KickWalk/README.md

 ## Description

-A module that allows the robot to perform kicks while walking.
-This module integrates the walk engine with kicking capabilities to enable fluid transitions between walking and kicking motions without stopping the robot's forward momentum.
+Allows the robot to perform kicks while walking.
+This module uses the walk engine to make a single large step when a kick task is emitted.
+The kicks integrate seamlessly with the robot's regular walk.

 ## Usage